Higgins

 Employment performance in Higgins has been below expectations when compared to most other areas nationally

 Higgins has an educated workforce with notable representation in essential services sectors.
-The unemployment rate is 5.5%, and there was a 2.8% increase in employment over the past year.
+The unemployment rate was 5.5% as of the past year, with estimated employment growth at 2.8%.

-As of June 2025, 1,700 residents are employed while the unemployment rate stands at 5.5%, which is 2.0% higher than the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation is lower than the ACT average, at 65.4% compared to the ACT's 69.6%.
-The primary industries for employment among residents are public administration & safety, construction, and health care & social assistance.
-Construction is particularly specialized with an employment share 1.6 times higher than the regional level.
+As of June 2025, 1,700 residents are employed while the unemployment rate is 2.0% higher than the Australian Capital Territory's rate of 3.4%.
+Workforce participation in Higgins is lower at 65.4%, compared to the Australian Capital Territory's 69.6%.
+The dominant employment sectors among residents include public administration & safety, construction, and health care & social assistance.
+Construction shows strong specialization with an employment share of 1.6 times the regional level.

-However, public administration & safety has a lower presence at 27.4% compared to the regional average of 30.4%.
-Employment opportunities locally may be limited as indicated by the difference between the Census working population and resident population.
-Between June 2024 and June 2025, employment increased by 2.8%, while labour force grew by 1.6%, leading to a 1.2 percentage point decrease in unemployment rate.
-In comparison, ACT saw employment grow by 1.9% and unemployment fall by 0.3 percentage points over the same period.
-State-level data from Sep-25 shows ACT employment contracted by 0.33%, with an unemployment rate of 4.2%.
-National employment forecasts from Jobs and Skills Australia, published in May 2025, suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Higgins's employment mix indicates potential local growth of approximately 6.4% over five years and 13.0% over ten years.
+Public administration & safety is under-represented at 27.4% compared to the Australian Capital Territory's 30.4%.
+Limited local employment opportunities are indicated by the Census working population vs resident population count.
+Over a 12-month period, employment increased by 2.8%, labour force grew by 1.6%, and unemployment fell by 1.2 percentage points in Higgins.
+In comparison, Australian Capital Territory saw employment rise by 1.9%, labour force grow by 1.6%, and unemployment fall by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Higgins's employment mix suggests local growth of approximately 6.4% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment